 Next Xbox Two Scarlett: release date

-What does that tell us?
-Maybe not much, but five years is a decent amount of time for a company to be thinking about a new console – by 2019 and 2020 a new machine is going to start feeling a little overdue.
+Five years is a decent amount of time for a company to be thinking about a new console, and a new machine is going to start feeling a little overdue.
 It seems that Microsoft agrees, because Xbox boss Phil Spencer has said a new Xbox is on the way.
 In fact, he's hinted that multiple devices could be incoming.

 Next Xbox Two Scarlett: models and price

 What's the next Xbox going to cost you?
 You can currently pick up an Xbox One X from £420-£450 (or $450-$480) depending on where you're shopping.
 Microsoft will want a console with lots of power but a relatively affordable price tag to appeal to as many gamers as possible.

-In other words, the price of the next Xbox is likely to come in at about the same level, or maybe a little bit higher.
-Advances in manufacturing processes and internal components should even out the extra oomph the Scarlett console will provide under the hood.
+In other words, the price of the next Xbox is likely to come in at about the same level, or maybe a bit more.
+Advances in manufacturing processes and internal components should even out the extra oomph the Xbox Two console will provide under the hood.

 Bear in mind that Microsoft currently offers a two-tier system for console buyers, with both the S and X models on sale at the same time, depending on how high-res you like your games and how much you want to spend.
 It's possible that we'll see the Xbox Scarlett in two variations as well, at different price points.

 Indeed, as we alluded to above, whispers from deep inside Microsoft suggest a "family of devices" is on the way.
 Does that mean multiple Xboxes?
 Another rumour has also suggested multiple consoles are in the pipeline, a high-end one called "Anaconda" and an entry-level one called "Lockhart".